onDevio/docker-drcon/README.md

 Please note there's also other repos in GitHub about this topic.
 Just search for "drcon".

+## Why Service Discovery

+It's common to link containers together, so that container **A** can call services on container **B**.
+Docker provides the `--link` argument to make this possible.

+However, this is a very "static" way of linking containers.
+The containers need to be running in advance to link to them.

+Some scenarios need a more dynamic approach, like **load balancing**.
+The number of containers to dispatch traffic load will change over time, so it's not possible to "statically" link to containers that will be created/destroyed in the future.
+They need to get linked/unlinked as they come and go.

 # Getting started

 First, let's see all this in action.
 We'll talk about how it works later on.